18 mins read

 • Loss of confidence & self-esteem

-Anxiety and menopause
+Anxiety and Menopause

 Been feeling fearful or tense now and then?
 Are palpitations, increased heart rate, sweating, nausea or headaches a part of your daily life now?
 If yes, then you could be dealing with anxiety.